FAQPossible Questions and Attempted Answers

 The flavor profile of carefully fermented Nicaraguan cacao is unique in the world.
 The taste of chocolate made with these beans is complex and multi-layered with a distinct unfolding of fruity and floral notes that balance the mid-tones of honey and nut.
 An innumerable amount of elements influence the final taste of the chocolate- soil conditions, weather fluctuations, other plants growing around the tree, fermentation cycles, drying, added ingredients, and so on.
 Like coffee or wine there is an increasing capacity for the art and science of tasting chocolate.
 It’s something we’re still learning about and happily practice every day.

-Why single origin?
+Why does single origin matter?

 Single Origin means all the beans have been sourced from the same country and more specifically from within the same region.
 A region is defined by having similar soil and climate conditions that give rise to specific flavors.
 Similar to wine and coffee growing regions throughout the world, certain regions are emerging in the bean to bar chocolate world as having exceptional quality harvests and consistency of flavor.